 The following are some of the reports generated by our proprietary software, which allows us to efficiently analyze and prosecute thousands of preference actions simultaneously.

-Portfolio Summary – This report summarizes the value of the preference portfolio as a whole, and includes the total transfer amounts, allowed new value, allowed OCB, and net preference.
-It also takes into account payments that are typically difficult to recover, such as taxes, payroll, payments to retained professionals, etc. In this example, a total of 765 transfers totaling $33.5 million is reduced to 191 actual recoverable transfers totaling $15.4 million.
+Portfolio Summary – This report summarizes the value of the preference portfolio as a whole and includes the total transfer amounts, allowed new value, allowed OCB, and net preference.
+It also considers payments that are typically difficult to recover, such as taxes, payroll, payments to retained professionals, etc. In this example, a total of 765 transfers totaling $33.5 million is reduced to 191 actual recoverable transfers totaling $15.4 million.

 OCB Analysis – For each case we compare the pre-preference period “days to payment” to the preference periods to arrive at the proper OCB range.
 Importantly, this report divides the payments into “buckets,” providing the weighted average days to payment for each bucket.
 In this example, the proper OCB range would be 21 to 40 days (see highlighted portion).

 Net Preference Analysis – This spreadsheet is used to arrive at the projected value of a case.
 We accomplish this by using different OCB ranges to determine the net exposure after both the OCB and New Value defenses.
 In this example, an OCB range of 32 to 47 days results in a projected net recoverable preference of $425,349.64.

 While ASK LLP may not be the lowest percentage cost service provider, we provide the best value as our rate of return is far higher than our competition.
 We have invested over $700,000 in our proprietary software, and we are the most experienced firm in preference litigation.
 Because our analysis and litigation expertise is the best, we expect our collection ratio to exceed competitive firms by at least 10%.
 The table below demonstrates that net proceeds will be higher with ASK than a competitor quoting a 5% lower fee.